rezacsedu/Convolutional-embedded-networks/README.md

 Experiments were carried out on a computing cluster having 32 cores, 64-bit Ubuntu 14.04 OS.
 Software stack consisting of Apache Spark v2.3.0, H2O v3.14.0.1, Sparkling Water v1.2.5, ADAM v0.22.0 and Keras v2.0.9 with TensorFlow backend.
 We compare approach with the state-of-the-art such as ADMIXTURE and VariationSpark.

 ### CDEC implementation in Python with Keras
-A modified version of Keras based DEC implementation (https://github.com/XifengGuo/DEC-keras) proposed by Ali F. et al. is used in our approach.
+Refer to https://github.com/rezacsedu/Recurrent-Deep-Embedding-Networks/tree/master/CDEC for more details.
 Network training were carried out on a Nvidia TitanX GPU with CUDA and cuDNN enabled to make the overall pipeline faster.

 #### Step 1: Feature extraction using Scala, Adam, and Spark
 For this, first, download the VCF files (containing the variants) and the panel file (containing the labels) from ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/.